Course Outline

 • Overview of network security best practices for government systems

-• Starting and configuring firewalld to protect against unauthorized access
+• Starting and configuring firewalld for firewall management

-• Configuring nftables for advanced packet filtering and traffic control
+• Configuring nftables for packet filtering and traffic control

 Oracle on Oracle